cryptopunksnotdead/programming-cryptopunks/README.md

 Note: See [**/punks.whitelabel**](https://github.com/cryptopunksnotdead/punks.whitelabel) -
-The Free White Label Punk Quick Starter Edition - if you want to (re)create from zero / scratch a pixel-perfect copy of the 10 000 cryptopunks collection (anno 2017).
+The Free White Label Punk Quick Starter Edition - if you want to (re)create from zero / scratch a pixel-perfect copy of the 10 000 Matt & John's® punks collection (anno 2017).

 ---